Where is Sports Betting Legal? A Full 50 States Guide - 2023

 BetMGMBoston Red Sox, Detroit Tigers, Washington Nationals, Houston Astros, Cincinnati Reds, Pittsburgh Pirates, Richard Childress Racing, Philadelphia 76ers, Arizona Cardinals, Baltimore Ravens, Denver Broncos, Detroit Lions, Kansas City Chiefs, Las Vegas Raiders, New York Jets, Pittsburgh Steelers, Tennessee Titans

-Bet365San Antonio Spurs
+Bet365San Antonio Spurs, Colorado Rockies

 BetRiversDetroit Pistons, Pittsburgh Penguins, Chicago Bears